 I doubt that was good enough for Harry, my grandfather.
 Dad could never live up to his brothers who both died in the war.
 On the other hand, it’s true, he was the only member of the family to produce a son.
 But what kind of a son?
 I now believe that, having absolutely no ball sense, I was a huge puzzle to my father.

 Dad was one of those people who are born with an innate sense of what to do with any given spherical object, and how to do it.
 He could play any ballgame with minimal practice: he played football, tennis, golf and cricket, and he played them well.
 He was a good player, but he was a terrible teacher.
-Since he had never made an effort to learn, since it had always come naturally to him, he had no appreciation that another person could not learn as easily, and he was completely incapable of teaching his skills to anyone else.
-I didn’t inherit his skills, I couldn’t learn from him (or, indeed, from anyone), so we had no common ground.
+Since he’d never had to make an effort to learn, since it had always come naturally to him, he had no appreciation that another person could not learn as easily.
+And he was completely incapable of teaching his skills to anyone else.
+I didn’t inherit his skills.
+I couldn’t learn from him (or, indeed, from anyone), so we had no common ground.

 My father was a transport engineer.
-He learned his trade in the army during the war, and his army years in North Africa and Italy had given him a taste for life in warmer climes than England.
-Throughout my childhood he spent much of each year abroad, and sometimes stayed abroad for two or three years at a stretch.
+He learned his trade in the army during the war.
+His army years in North Africa and Italy gave him a taste for life in warmer climes than England.
+Throughout my childhood he spent much of each year abroad.
+Sometimes he stayed abroad for two or three years at a stretch.
 He worked in the Middle East and Africa on major industrial engineering projects and so was more absent than present during most of my childhood.
 I knew him from when he was home on leave, or from those times when the family lived abroad with him.
-When I was two years old we lived in Qatar for a year or more, and when I was six we spent nine months in Ghana.
+When I was two years old we lived in Qatar for a year.
+And when I was six we spent nine months or so in Ghana.

-He went to the pub, he talked large (he was always a social man – could strike up superficial conversations with almost anyone), he drank, he came home and sat in front of the TV and fell asleep.
-In the summers, he might take my sister and me and drive around the countryside in his car, or take us to a playground somewhere and leave us while he sat and watched a local cricket match.
+He went to the pub and talked large.
+(He was always a social man.
+Could strike up superficial conversations with almost anyone.)
+He drank, he came home and sat in front of the TV and fell asleep.
+In the summers he might take my sister and me and drive around the countryside.
+Or take us to a playground somewhere and leave us while he sat and watched a local cricket match.
 But mostly he sat at home in front of the TV and watched the sport and slept.
 His last job abroad was a six week contract in Libya, which he hated.

 He began to look for work in England.
-Eventually found a job working in middle management for a bus company in Kent.
-It was based in Maidstone, we lived in Brighton in Sussex.
+Eventually he found a job working in middle management for a bus company in Kent.
+It was based in Maidstone; we lived in Brighton in Sussex.
 The towns aren’t that far apart on the map, but the daily commute would have been wearing.
-While he’d been abroad the companies he worked for had paid him well and he’d been able to live there – in Kenya, or Saudi, or Zambia or wherever, and pay for our home in England.
+While he’d been abroad, the companies he worked for had paid him well and he’d been able to live there – in Kenya, or Saudi, or Zambia or wherever – and pay for our home in England.
 That was no longer an option.
 Now he wanted us to move with him from Brighton to Maidstone.

 Both my sister and I were settled in the secondary schools we were attending, after rather erratic experiences in primary school.
 My mother was not keen to move us.
 I remember a couple of visits to Maidstone to look around, but nothing came of the move.

-I don’t think Mum and Dad were ever really compatible, but their marriage held together for so long mostly because they hadn’t actually had to live together.
-Now the strains were too great.
+I don’t think Mum and Dad were ever really compatible.
+Their marriage held together for so long mostly because they didn’t actually live together.
+Now they had to live together, the strains were too great.

-This is where the acrimony creeps in – or perhaps it doesn’t creep so much as leap.
+This is where the acrimony crept in – or perhaps it didn’t creep so much as leap.
 If they were to separate, then my father thought he was entitled to the value of the flat where we lived.
 After all, he had paid for it.
-My mother, however, had managed to get both their names written into the ownership contract – partly as a precaution after my father had sold our previous home without telling her.
-(We spent a couple of months sharing a room in a boarding house after that.)
+My mother, however, had managed to get both their names written into the ownership contract.
+This was a precaution after my father sold our previous home without telling her.
+(We spent a couple of months sharing a room in a boarding house.)

-In Kent, Dad had taken up with a woman called Doris and eventually he lived with her longer than he was married with Mum.
+In Kent, Dad had taken up with a woman called Doris.
+Eventually he lived with her longer than he was married with Mum.
 They were far more suited, Dad and Doris.
 Towards the end of her life, though, Doris became senile and very, very repetitive.
 It drove Dad crazy to the point where he walked out on her.
 He disappeared completely for a number of days.
 It seems that he took his car and drove down to the West Country.
-He eventually returned – I’m not sure if he was tracked down by the police or if he returned of his own free will, but he could no longer live with Doris.
-He managed to find a one-room flat in a small complex of sheltered accommodation for elderly people – he was 75 – and it was from that flat he was taken into hospital when his pancreatic cancer was diagnosed.
+He eventually returned.
+I’m not sure if he was tracked down by the police or if he returned of his own free will.
+But he could no longer live with Doris.
+He managed to find a one-room flat in a small complex of sheltered accommodation for elderly people (he was 75 now) and it was from that flat he was taken into hospital when his pancreatic cancer was diagnosed.